 3. The company lends the money to mum and dad.
 Mum and dad buy a boat, have a holiday or whatever.

-4. Mum and dad never bother to pay back the debt.
-Therefore, mum and dad never bother to pay the difference between the low company tax rate and their higher marginal tax rate.
+4. Mum and dad never bothered to pay back the debt.
+Therefore, mum and dad never bothered to pay the difference between the low company tax rate and their higher marginal tax rate.